-Many fitness devotees are all-too-familiar with the nausea-inducing feeling of stepping on the treadmill a tad too soon after munching on a hearty pre-workout snack.
-Because, just like there are certain foods to avoid at all costs ahead of a sweat sesh, there’s also also a certain time frame beforehand that’s a total no-go for consuming pretty much anything.
+Many fitness devotees are all too familiar with the nausea-inducing feeling of stepping on the treadmill a tad too soon after munching on a hearty pre-workout snack.
+Because, just like there are certain foods to avoid at all costs ahead of a sweat sesh, there is also a recommended amount of time you should wait before elevating your heart rate.

 “You should usually wait for one to two hours after a meal before beginning a strenuous workout.” —Victor Romano, MD